jthorniley/pyusb2ax/README.md

 ### Baud rate

 Currently you can only use the 1Mhz baud rate setting.
 This is the default setting for most AX 12 servos.
-If yours is set to something else, you will need to change it via some other method by writing 1 to the control table addres 0x04.
+If yours is set to something else, you will need to change it via some other method by writing 1 to the control table address 0x04.

 ### Connection problems